zelebwr/Pelatihan-Linux-2025/README.md

 $ sudo adduser yabadabadoo --ingroup sudo && groups yabadabadoo && su - yabadabadoo
 ```

-## 12. Create new folder/directory "fufufafa" and change the permission so that the only the owner and root can access it
+## 12. Create new folder/directory _fufufafa_ and change the permission so that the only the owner and root can access it

 To do this step, we can use the 'mkdir' (make directory) command to create the new directory and then the chmod (chmod) to change the permission.